-Note that, with the exception of the very short cycle times and pair programming (which in XP replaces the inspections, design sessions, and training that are accepted in most methodologies), these practices are neither very original nor extreme.
+Note that, with the exception of the very short cycle times and pair programming (which in XP replaces the inspections that are accepted in most methodologies), these practices are not very original nor extreme.

-Although errors are most costly to fix when found in later phases, each later phase is more likely to find errors in previous phases.
+While errors are most costly to fix when found in later phases, each later phase is more likely to find errors in previous phases.
 This is because each phase produces a more concrete, more tangible, more testable output.
 Therefore, we need an iterative process that incorporates feedback to improve earlier work.